polyipseity/information/special/academia/HKUST/ACCT 2010/questions.md

 > 3. separate entity
 >
 > - solution: {{2}}
 > - explanation: {{1 is important, but not satisfying it only changes the accounting basis.
-3 is also important, but not satisfying it only makes it impossible to make financial statements.
-2 is the most important one, as not satisfying it means financial statements can be deceptive.}}
+3 is also important, but not satisfying it only makes the financial statement improper.
+2 is the most important one, as not satisfying it means financial statements can be deceptive, misleading others in their decision making.}}

 <!-- markdownlint MD028 -->